olaisolheim/OblivionAerospace/README.md

 # Oblivion Aerospace Pack

-A small parts package of heat shields for Kerbal Space Program (KSP) that also works with the Deadly Reentry (DRE) plugin by Starwaster.
+A small parts package of heat shields for Kerbal Space Program (KSP) that also works with the Deadly Reentry (DR) plugin by Starwaster.

 Features:
 * Currently features the *Conical Heat Shield* inspired by the sphere-cone heat shield on the Mars Science Laboratory.